AvarianKnight/3dme/README.md

 # 3dme
-3dme made for OneSync Infinity with pma-voice proximity support
+3dme made for OneSync with pma-voice proximity support

 ## Support